Fano 3-folds and classification of constantly curved holomorphic $2$-spheres of degree $6$ in the complex Grassmannian $G(2,5)$: The moduli space and new examples

 The end of this section is devoted to the construction of several interesting individual as well as 1-parameter families of examples.

 Recall the involution $\sigma:S\rightarrow S$ and its invariant subset $S_1$ defined by setting $g=1$, so that $1=g={t_1^3}/{(t_0^2\,t_6)}$.
 It is a piecewise smooth simple closed curve.
 Indeed, substitute $t_6={t_1^3}/{t_0^2}$ into \eqref{eq-alge} and ignore the non-zero denominator and the non-zero factors.
-The level set $S_1$ is the semialgebraic set defined by the three inequalities in \eqref{inequality} and

-In the $t_0t_1$-coordinate plane, $S_1$ is plotted in Figure $1$.
+The level set $S_1$ is the semialgebraic set defined by the three inequalities in \eqref{inequality} and { } In the $t_0t_1$-coordinate plane, $S_1$ is plotted in Figure $3$.
 The branch corresponding to $ (t_{{0}}-1 )=0$ is the blue vertical line segment.
 The second branch described by $\left( 2\,t_0^{3}-3\,t_1t_0+t_{{1}} \right)=0$ is the end point $(1,1)$ of the blue line segment.
 The third branch corresponds to the union of the (upper) brown and (lower) green curves parametrized by

 respectively, where { $F_1=(t_0^3(199+642t_0+9t_0^2+30\Delta))/(4(21t_0-1)^2)$, $F_2=(t_0^3(199+642t_0+9t_0^2-30\Delta)/(4(21t_0-1)^2)$}, and { $\Delta\triangleq \left(3 t_0+2\right) \sqrt{\left(4 t_0+1\right) \left(11-6 t_0\right)}$}.